nadkomash/RISCV32-SC/README.md

 - PC register - contains the address if the instruction to execute.

--Instruction Memory: (data array of code)
+- Instruction Memory: (data array of code)
 inputs: pc
 outputs : Instruction to exectue.